dosasm/masm-tasm/README.md

 - Welcome [issue](https://github.com/xsro/masm-tasm/issues) and PR to build a better extension with your help.
 - Some interesting code your may need:[masm-tasm wiki](https://github.com/xsro/masm-tasm/wiki/dosbox)

-Thanks to [Roncho](https://marketplace.visualstudio.com/publishers/Roncho) and the extension [Assembly (TASM)](https://marketplace.visualstudio.com/items?itemName=Roncho.assembly-8086).
+Thanks to [Roncho](https://marketplace.visualstudio.com/publishers/Roncho)'s extension [Assembly (TASM)](https://marketplace.visualstudio.com/items?itemName=Roncho.assembly-8086).
 This extension now support assembly language using codes from  it.
 Also, this extension may also work with extensions like: [MASM](https://marketplace.visualstudio.com/items?itemName=bltg-team.masm)、[masm-code](https://marketplace.visualstudio.com/items?itemName=kaixa.masm-code)、[x86 and x86_64 Assembly](https://marketplace.visualstudio.com/items?itemName=13xforever.language-x86-64-assembly)

-## :clap:Features
+## Features

 when your are editing `.asm(.ASM)` files ,you can right click at the editor panel,then you will see several choices listed below: